 Full information about the Early Years Foundation Stage statutory framework and the National Curriculum is available from the Government web site.

 Special Educational Needs and Disabilities, or SEND, refers to a child or young person with a learning difficulty or disability that calls for special educational provision to be made for them.
 This may mean they have significantly greater difficulty in learning than the majority of others of the same age or have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
+These pages set out information about our provision for children and young people with special educational needs and disabilities (SEND).
+This information is updated annually.

 The support available will vary depending on the needs of the child, but could include: